glotzerlab/signac-docs/docs/source/jobs.rst

     ..      x = job.data.x[()]

 A caveat of the explicit memory copy operator ``[()]`` is that it cannot be used to load strings.
-Generally, the :py:attr:`job.data` container is intended for large numerical or text data while information which needs to be searchable and scalars should be stored in the :ref:`job document <project-job-document>`.
+Generally, the :py:attr:`job.data` container is intended for large numerical or text data.
+Information which needs to be searchable and scalars should be stored in the :ref:`job document <project-job-document>`.

 Data organization